January 23, 2019

 Dr. Priya Batra, a clinical psychologist who serves on the WEAVE board of directors, is being honored by The Sacramento County Board of Supervisors and Human Services Coordinating Council with the Heroes of Human Services Award.
 She has demonstrated outstanding commitment to human services on many levels.
 Batra co-led a multidisciplinary taskforce that addressed the handling of domestic violence issues within the Sacramento Kaiser Permanente region.
 From this, Batra developed a protocol for handling domestic violence and trained hundreds of doctors in its implementation.

 The term Stockholm Syndrome has also been referenced in the Dugard case.

 Stockholm Syndrome develops under four conditions:

-1. The victim perceives the abuser as a threat to their survival, physically or psychologically.
+1. The victim perceives the abuser as a threat to their survival,

 2. The victim perceives the abuser as showing some kindness, however small.